jejacks0n/teaspoon/README.md

 ## Mocha

-Mocha came up while we were working on Teabag -- we read up about it and feel it's a pretty awesome library with some really great approaches to some of the things that some of us browser types should consider more often, so we included it and added support for it.
+Mocha came up while we were working on Teabag -- we read up about it and thought it was a pretty awesome library with some really great approaches to some of the things that some of us browser types should consider more often, so we included it and added support for it.
 We encourage you to give it a try.

 Read [more about Mocha](http://visionmedia.github.com/mocha/).